The three Graces (Roman myth) were followers of the goddess Venus.

 The Fimbulwinters were three hard and extremely cold successive winters with no summer in between.
 The three Fimbulwinters were the last three winters before Ragnarok (the end of the world).
 Fimbul means "great".
 It may be noted that there was a climate change in the Bronze Age around 650 B.C.

 Heimdall was the god who guarded the rainbow bridge (Bifrost).
-He was the son of
+He was the son of nine mothers.

 Once he disguised himself as a mortal, calling himself Rig.

+1. He visited a poor couple and dined with them.
+He was invited to sleep in their bed.
 Three nights he slept in their bed.
 When the husband was sound asleep he made love to the wife.
 Nine months later the wife gave birth to a son.
 This boy became the ancestor of the serfs.

 2. The second couple he visited was better off.
 The same thing happened in this house.
 The wife gave birth to a son, he became the ancestor of the peasants.

-three nights making love to the wife when the husand was sleeping.
+3. The third couple lived in a wealthy home.
+Again he spent three nights making love to the wife when the husand was sleeping.
 Her son became the ancestor of the nobility.
 This is how the Vikings explained that the three social classes were created by the Heimdall, the rainbow god.

 The three children of Loki Norse Myth